-The Bath and Mendip Partnership Trust is the Admissions Authority for Nunney First School.
+The Partnership Trust is the Admissions Authority for Nunney First School.
 However, Somerset County Council manages Reception admissions on behalf of the Trust Board.
-Until September 2022, plans are in place for Nunney First School admits Reception pupils in accordance with the admissions policy determined by Somerset County Council (SCC).
+Until September 2022, plans are in place for Nunney First School to admit Reception pupils in accordance with the admissions policy determined by Somerset County Council (SCC).
 The Trust Board has consulted on and determined its own set of Admissions Arrangements to use across the 2020-2023 academic year.

 Children are offered three full terms of education in their Reception year and most are admitted in the September following their fourth birthday.
 However, children do not have to be in school until the beginning of the term following their fifth birthday so parents may defer the start of school until January or April if they wish.
 To ensure a happy and confident start to their formal schooling, children attend half-days only, for the first two weeks.